realm/SwiftLint/CONTRIBUTING.md

 1. Select the "swiftlint" scheme
 1. `cmd-opt-r` open the scheme options
 1. Set the "Arguments Passed On Launch" you want in the "Arguments" tab
-1. Set the "Working Directory" you want in the "Options" tab
+1. Set the "Working Directory" in the "Options" tab to the path where you like to execute SwiftLint.
+A folder that contains swift source files.
 1. Hit "Run"

 |Arguments|Options|